shikhar42/nd00333_AZMLND_C2/README.md

 In this step, we will use jupyter notebook to create, publish and consume a pipeline.

-From the below screenshot, we can confirm that the azure ML pipeline was created:
+From the below screenshot, we can confirm that the azure ML pipeline was completed in the experiments section:

 ![Alt text](https://github.com/shikhar42/nd00333_AZMLND_C2/blob/master/7.%20Pipeline%20Created.PNG?raw=true "pipeline create")